Qamaruzzaman Azmi

 Qamaruzzaman Azmi (born 23 March 1946), also known as Allama Azmi, is an Indian Islamic scholar, philosopher and speaker.
 He is president of the World Islamic Mission.
 From 2011 to 2021, he was listed in The 500 Most Influential Muslims in the world by the Royal Aal al-Bayt Institute for Islamic Thought due to his efforts to build organisations and institutions, mosques, colleges, and universities for over five decades.
 He is the patron in chief of Sunni Dawat-e-Islami, an Islamic movement having branches around the world.

 Life

 Azmi was graduated from Al Jamiatul Ashrafia in 1966.
 He studied all Islamic sciences in depth with his honourable teachers.
-His grasp on Fiqh, Hadith and Tareekh is well known.
+His grasp on Fiqh, Hadith and History is well known.
 He was commissioned in 1966 by Abdul Aziz Muradabadi to go Faizabad (near Lucknow) to start his missionary work.
 There at the age of eighteen years he established the Islamic university, Al-Jame-atul-Islamia.
 He is also considered by some to be the spiritual heir of Mustafa Raza Khan, son of Ahmed Raza Khan Barelvi.

 On 7 August 2013, Prime Minister David Cameron, along with Faiths Minister Baroness Sayeeda Warsi, met Azmi.